scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 ### Action Needed

-* Check log server to pinpoint root cause of failure with the kubernetes logs on the monitor server `/log/kube/<date>/*.log`
+* Check log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kube/<date>/*.log`
-* Check the kubernetes deployment with `kubectl describe pod scalar-envoy-xxxx-yyyy`
+* Check a kubernetes deployment with `kubectl describe pod scalar-envoy-xxxx-yyyy`
-* Check the kubernetes logs on the monitor server `/log/kube/<date>/*.log`
+* Check kubernetes logs on the monitor server `/log/kube/<date>/*.log`

 ## EnvoyPodsError

-This alert let you know if the kubernetes cluster cannot start the envoy pod for many errors:
+This alert lets you know if a kubernetes cluster cannot start envoy pods for one of the following reasons.

 * CrashLoopBackOff: application problem.
 * CreateContainerConfigError: manifests or helm template have error in configmap or secrets.